Past posts live here. Come πŸ‘‹πŸΌ at me on FB, IG, Threads & Bluesky

 For me, that usually means discovering things that fire up my neurons.

 Friends, on that front, I’ve succeeded.
-Today, I’m sharing the best things I’ve stumbled upon—plus introducing you to someone who always gets me through.
+Today, I’m sharing the best things I’ve stumbled upon, introducing you to someone who always gets me through.

 Stumbled upons

-There was a book on the counter at my friend Jen and Adam’s house.
-The cover appealed to me, but it was padded, which I took to mean it was for kids, and so I left it closed.
+A book was on the counter at my friend Jen's and Adam’s house.
+The cover appealed to me, but it was padded, which I took to mean it was for kids, so I left it closed.

 It wasn’t a book for kids.
 (Assumptions, always steering me away from what I need.)